section-engineering-education/engineering-education/content/articles/flutter-localization/index.md

 This guide was a good starting point for creating a multi-language application.
 It provides a beginner with a direct head start for the concept.
 By going over autogeneration of dart translation files, creating `arb` files, importing the files for real-life implementation of multi-language, the reader can cement a good foundation for building a production-level application that supports multiple languages.

 ### Further Reading
-This tutorial was more of a beginners` starting point.
+This tutorial was more of a beginners' starting point.
 To get more into the topic, I recommend going over more complex and deep resources available on the internet and programming books.
 Some of the resources that could be helpful are listed below.
 - [Internalization User Guide](https://files.flutter-io.cn/sources/flutter-design-docs/i18n-user-guide.pdf)
 - [Internationalizing Flutter Apps](https://flutter.dev/docs/development/accessibility-and-localization/internationalization)
 - [i18n vs l10n — what’s the diff?](https://blog.mozilla.org/l10n/2011/12/14/i18n-vs-l10n-whats-the-diff/)